Activists decry 'genocide' of China's Uighur minority: letter

 “These measures meet the threshold of acts constitutive of genocide, core international crimes under the Genocide Convention, which prohibits ‘imposing measures intended to prevent births’ among an ethnic or religious group,” the groups said.

-U.N. human rights chief Michelle Bachelet said on Monday she was discussing a possible visit to Xinjiang with Chinese authorities who are facing growing backlash over the treatment of ethnic Uighurs.
+U.N. human rights chief Michelle Bachelet said on Monday she was discussing a possible visit to Xinjiang with Chinese authorities.
 [G8N2D200T]

-But activists voiced disappointment in her speech to the Human Rights Council, where China has never been the object of a resolution.
+But activists voiced disappointment in her speech to the Human Rights Council.

 “Bachelet’s remarks on China say nothing of substance - no word about the human costs of China’s rights violations, including against Uighurs and in Hong Kong, nor the ongoing concerns about free expression, arbitrary detention and crackdowns on civil society,” Sarah Brooks of the International Service for Human Rights told Reuters.

-The U.S. on Monday shelved plans for a broad import ban on cotton and tomato products from Xinjiang while announcing narrower bans on products from five specific entities.
+The United States on Monday shelved plans for a broad import ban on cotton and tomato products from Xinjiang while announcing narrower bans on products from five specific entities.

 U.S. officials said the measures were aimed at combating China’s use of forced labour by detained Uighur Muslims.

-Reporting and writing by Stephanie Nebehay; additional reporting by Ryan Woo in Beijing; editing by Ed Osmond
+Reporting and writing by Stephanie Nebehay; additional reporting by Ryan Woo and Beijing newsroom; editing by Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.